 back to Boogie Street and his Tower of Song.

 Gerard Smyth is Irish Times Poetry Editor.
-He has published eight collections of poetry including A Song of Elsewhere ( Dedalus Press, 2015 ).
-A new book of poems, The Yellow River, with images by artist Sean McSweeney, will be published by Solstice Arts Centre (Navan) in January 2017.
+He has published eight collections of poetry including A Song of Elsewhere (Dedalus Press, 2015).
+A new book of poems, The Yellow River, with images by artist Sean McSweeney, was published by Solstice Arts Centre (Navan) in 2017.